Salt-Mc/Flare-On/FlareOn11/Ch09/Readme.md

 ## Tracing

-We throw it in x64dbg. and from preference change the x64dbg to let the PRIV instruction (which hlt is) exeception being handled by the application itself.
+We throw it in x64dbg. and from preference change the x64dbg to ignore and let the PRIV instruction (which hlt is) exeception being handled by the application itself.
 Don't bother x64dbg about it.
 But, also make a selection in that exception setting window to let it log it.
 We want to see at what addresses the exception occured.
 There is a very nice way to do it in WinDbg using following command but x64dbg is fine ioo.